Chart Color Schemes

 Population growth drivers in Morley are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Morley statistical area's (Lv2) population is estimated at around 25,704 as of Nov 2025.
-This reflects an increase of 3,165 people (14.0%) since the 2021 Census, which reported a population of 22,539 people.
-The change is inferred from the resident population of 24,796 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,448 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Morley's (SA2) 14.0% growth since the 2021 census exceeded the national average (9.7%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.
+As of February 2026, the population of the suburb of Morley is estimated at around 25,707.
+This reflects an increase of 3,168 people since the 2021 Census, which reported a population of 22,539.
+The change was inferred from AreaSearch's estimation of the resident population as 24,796 following examination of the latest ERP data release by the ABS in June 2024 and an additional 106 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,448 persons per square kilometer, placing Morley in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 14.1% growth since the 2021 census exceeded the national average (9.9%).
+Population growth for the area was primarily driven by overseas migration, contributing approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Moving forward with demographic trends, an above median population growth of national areas is projected for Morley (SA2), expected to increase by 3,839 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, an above median population growth of national areas is projected.
+The suburb is expected to increase by 3,840 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.4% in total over the 17 years.

 Frequently Asked Questions - Population